Ann’s Snack Bar in Atlanta has a Ghetto Burger

 November 29th, 2010 – While I’m not easy to intimidate, Ann, she’s a different story.
 I first read about Ann’s Snack Bar in the Hamburger America book.

-Ann’s Snack Bar is up for sale and the New York Times recently did a great story about her, Burger Selling Fast, but the Restaurant Is Not.
+Ann’s Snack Bar is up for sale, and the New York Times recently did a great story about her: burgers are selling fast, but the restaurant is not.
 Read the story.
-You must eat here before she retires.
+You will regret it if you don’t eat here before she retires.
 It’s an unforgettable experience.